BismaHaroon/GeoPhoto/ARCHITECTURE.md

 ## 1. Overview

 GeoPhoto is a web application that allows authenticated users to upload geotagged photos, view them as interactive markers on a map, and collaborate through comments.
-An AI layer automatically generates a description for each uploaded image.
+An AI layer automatically generates a description for each uploaded image using Google Gemini Vision.

 ---